jhudsy/blunderbuss/BACKEND.md

 - Sample code snippets for logging into lichess can be found under examples/login.py
 - A sample PGN file can be found in examples/samples.pgn.
 - To access the user's games from lichess, use the following URL which will return a PGN file `https://lichess.org/api/games/user/<username>?since=<integer timestamp>&analysed=True&evals=True&literate=True&perfType="<comma seperated string taken from blitz,rapid,classical>"`
- - To access the user's games from lichess, use the following URL which will return a PGN file `https://lichess.org/api/games/user/<username>?since=<integer timestamp>&analysed=True&evals=True&literate=True&perfType="<comma seperated string taken from blitz,rapid,classical>"`

 ## Security and deployment notes